-In cooperation with the Beuth University of Applied Sciences Berlin, Naturefund wants to support the construction of a rainforest bridge in the south of Costa Rica, which will connect two globally important national parks.
+Naturefund wants to build a rainforest bridge in the south of Costa Rica that will connect two globally important national parks.

-The Corcovado National Park is located in the south of Costa Rica on the Osa Peninsula.
-Covering 42,469 ha, it protects one of the last lowland rainforests in the world and provides habitat for numerous rare species such as jaguar, tapir and harpy.
-National Geographic describes this national park as a place with the highest biological intensity in the world.
-Only 80 km and about 2 hours drive away is the Amistad National Park.
-It is the largest national park in Costa Rica and with its 570,000 ha it reaches all the way to Panama.
-In this protected area there are mountains, cloud forests and tropical rainforest, which provide habitat for rare species like the great ant-eater, the quetzal bird or one of the famous poison frogs.
+In the south of Costa Rica, on the Osa Peninsula, lies the Corcovado National Park.
+Covering 42,469 hectares, it protects one of the world's last lowland rainforests and represents the last wild tropical lowland rainforest on the Pacific coast.
+It provides habitat for numerous rare species such as the jaguar, tapir and harpy eagle.
+National Geographic describes this national park as having the highest biological intensity in the world.
+Only 80 km and about 2 hours drive away, begins the Amistad National Park.
+It is the largest national park in Costa Rica and its 570,000 hectares extend to Panama.
+In this protected area there are mountains, cloud forests and tropical rainforests that provide habitat for rare species such as the great ant-eater, the quetzal bird or one of the famous poison frogs.

 Among others with the Energy Globe Awards and the UN Decade of Biodiversity